Parental Advisory: Application

 The "Parental Advisory Label Program" in the United States and the "Parental Advisory Scheme" in the United Kingdom lack agreed-upon standards for using the warning label, although they provide guidelines for its recommended inclusion.
-Although a voluntary practice that is ultimately left to the discretion of record labels, the RIAA suggests that material with "strong language or depictions of violence, sex, or substance abuse to such an extent as to merit parental notification" be affixed with the Parental Advisory label.
+Although the label is not required by law, the RIAA suggests that the Parental Advisory label holds strong language or depictions of violence, sex, or substance abuse.
 The BPI additionally requests that "racist, homophobic, misogynistic or other discriminatory language or behavior" be taken under consideration when determining the appropriateness of a record.

 Physical copies of albums which have the label generally have it as a permanent part of the artwork, being printed with the rest of the cover.
 In some cases, the label is affixed as a sticker to the front of the case, which can be removed by putting the artwork in a different case.
-Audio recordings that include Parental Advisory labels in their original formats are generally released in censored versions that reduces or completely eliminates the questionable material.
+Audio recordings that include Parental Advisory labels in their original formats are generally released in censored versions that reduce or completely eliminate the questionable material.
 They are recognized as "clean" editions by the RIAA, and are left unlabeled in their revised formats.
 Target has sold both versions of a given record.
 Walmart and their affiliated properties are well known for only carrying censored versions of records; in one instance, the retailer refused to distribute Green Day's 2009 album 21st Century Breakdown because they were not given the "clean" copies that they requested.
+However, Walmart has offered non-stickered copies of the Guns N' Roses album Appetite for Destruction, which are no different from their stickered counterparts except for the removal of controversial artwork from the cover booklet.
 Online music stores, including the iTunes Store, generally have the Parental Advisory logo embedded into digital files.
 Digital retailers and streaming services such as iTunes, Spotify, and Amazon Music flag tracks as 'Explicit' if they have been identified as such.